curvegrid/go-ethereum-wiki/Native-DApps:-Go-bindings-to-Ethereum-contracts.md

 	if err != nil {
 		log.Fatalf("Failed to connect to the Ethereum client: %v", err) }
-	// Instantiate the contract and ready it's symbol token, err := NewToken(common.HexToAddress("0x21e6fc92f93c8a1bb41e2be64b4e1f88a54d3576"), backends.NewRPCBackend(conn))
+	// Instantiate the contract and ready its name token, err := NewToken(common.HexToAddress("0x21e6fc92f93c8a1bb41e2be64b4e1f88a54d3576"), backends.NewRPCBackend(conn))
 	if err != nil {
 		log.Fatalf("Failed to instantiate a Token contract: %v", err)